ashishb/android-security-awesome/README.md

 1. [Hudson Rock](https://www.hudsonrock.com/threat-intelligence-cybercrime-tools) - Free cybercrime intelligence toolset that can indicate if a specific APK package was compromised in an Infostealer malware attack.
 1. [Kharon Malware Dataset](http://kharon.gforge.inria.fr/dataset/) - 7 malware which have been reverse-engineered and documented
 1. [Android Adware and General Malware Dataset](https://www.unb.ca/cic/datasets/android-adware.html)
-1. [AndroZoo](https://androzoo.uni.lu/) - AndroZoo is a growing collection of Android Applications collected from several sources, including the official Google Play app market.
+1. [AndroZoo](https://androzoo.uni.lu/) - AndroZoo is a growing Android application collection from several sources, including the official Google Play app market.
 1. ~~[Android PRAGuard Dataset](http://pralab.diee.unica.it/en/AndroidPRAGuardDataset) - The dataset contains 10479 samples, obtained by obfuscating the MalGenome and the Contagio Minidump datasets with seven different obfuscation techniques.~~
 1. ~~[Admire](http://admire.necst.it/)~~